vekuaana/YouTube-Data-Extraction-and-AWS-S3-Storage-Pipeline/README.md

 - API Errors: Handles HTTP errors returned by the YouTube API, including quota exceeded errors.
 - AWS S3 Errors: Catches issues related to AWS credentials or other S3-specific errors.
 - General Exceptions: Catches and logs unexpected errors during script execution.
+  ## Results
+Snippets of the results are displayed below
+- channel_info.json
+    {    "channel_name": "StatQuest with Josh Starmer",
+        "description": "Statistics, Machine Learning and Data Science can sometimes seem like very scary topics, but since each technique is really just a combination of small and simple steps, they are actually quite simple.
+My goal with StatQuest is to break down the major methodologies into easy to understand pieces.
+That said, I don't dumb down the material.
+Instead, I build up your understanding so that you are smarter.\n\nContact, Video Index, Etc: https://statquest.org", "viewcount": "68188122",
+        "subscribers": "1230000",
+        "videocount": "281",
+        "uploads_playlist_id": "UUtYLUTtgS3k1Fg4y5tAhLbw"
+    }
+- videos_info.json
+  {
+        "channel_name": "StatQuest with Josh Starmer",
+        "video_id": "wIGOnM6Cf_E",
+        "title": "Human Stories in AI: Abbas Merchant@Matics Analytics", "description": "In this episode we have special guest Abbas Merchant, Founder and CEO of Matics Analytics, which uses a combination of AI and analytics to transform enterprise data into intelligent actions.\n\nIf you'd like to support StatQuest, please consider...\nPatreon: https://www.patreon.com/statquest\n...or...\nYouTube Membership: https://www.youtube.com/channel/UCtYLUTtgS3k1Fg4y5tAhLbw/join\n\n...buying my book, a study guide, a t-shirt or hoodie, or a song from the StatQuest store...\nhttps://statquest.org/statquest-store/\n\n...or just donating to StatQuest!\npaypal: https://www.paypal.me/statquest\nvenmo: @JoshStarmer\n\nLastly, if you want to keep up with me as I research and create new StatQuests, follow me on twitter:\nhttps://twitter.com/joshuastarmer\n\n#StatQuest", "viewcount": "4997",
+        "likecount": "105",
+        "commentcount": "23"
+    }
+- videos_comments.json
+{
+  "video_id": "dQw4w9WgXcQ",
+  "comments": [
+    {
+      "comment_id": "UgxH0HSRJyJzT6k5z014AaABAg",
+      "author": "John Doe",
+      "text": "Great explanation!
+Really helped me understand p-values.", "like_count": 23,
+      "published_at": "2022-01-16T14:25:00Z",
+      "replies": []
+    },
+    {
+      "comment_id": "UgyO2QfYoeYt_1W-YkF4AaABAg",
+      "author": "Jane Smith",
+      "text": "Can you do a video on confidence intervals?", "like_count": 15,
+      "published_at": "2022-01-16T15:30:00Z",
+      "replies": [
+        {
+          "comment_id": "UgyGzXfWGRvY3_4Bz015AaABAg",
+          "author": "StatQuest with Josh Starmer",
+          "text": "Sure!
+That's on my list for the next video.", "like_count": 5,
+          "published_at": "2022-01-16T16:45:00Z"
+        }
+      ]
+    }
+  ]
+}